ptwohig/yeah-buoy-sim/ProtocolSpec.md

 ## TCP

 On WiFi and similar networks the transmission time is trivial.
 It is advantageous to batch several minutes worth of messages.
 A bridge from radio to WiFi to cloud for long term data storage could relay or enable bidirectional communication over Websockets.

+# Buoy to Cloud Connection

+Since the buoy can serve multiple purposes, including reporting wave height and radio propagation information, it will ultimately be possible to connect the buoy to a cloud service to log the data it records and drive alerts to error and warning conditions.

+## Websockets

+The shoreside monitoring station consists of a relay server which receives and parses the datagrams per the protocol specification.
+Upon successful verification, such as HMAC and/or CRC32, the relay server will upload the datagrams to a server via websocket.

+Additionally, while connected to the cloud, the relay server will buffer and forward any messages to the buoy over the designated frequency.
+On the remote instance, the cloud server must perform additional checks.

+## Shared Secret

+For a majority of commands, there should only be simple data integrity checks, such as CRC32.
+However, commands like repositioning or updating the navigational target MUST use HMAC-256 and a shared secret to ensure that only the designed control operator may move the buoy.

+A shared secret is a secret string of bytes which combined with the HMAC will ensure that the requested opcode comes from the designated control operator.
+The shared secret will never be transmitted on the radio and must be determined before the buoy leaves the dock.

+If the shared secret is comprimised